ssaba96/First-WDI-Game-Project/README.md

 Features I would have liked to include:

-- TThe level of this game can be made difficult by adding levels to it and increase number of cells picked by computer after Players' each win.
+- The level of this game can be made difficult by adding levels to it and increase number of cells picked by computer after Players' each win.

 - This can be made into a two player game to make it more challenging.